yumietzk/project-tracker/README.md

 After users sign in, they can save their favorite movies or TV shows by clicking a favorite heart button in each movie and TV show's detail page, and can see the saved data in a favorite page.
 Without signing in, the favorite button doesn't show up and they can't save data.
 ![Sign in](./assets/sigin.gif) -->

+## How To Use

+### To log in
+Use below login email and password, or sign in as a new user.
+Email: test@gmail.com
+Password: test1234

+## Built With
+- React JS
+- Redux
+- React Router
+- Mongo DB
+- Express
+- Node.js
+- Firebase

 ## Getting Started

 ### Prerequisites